chenliu1993/proxy/README.md

-# proxy
+# resent
-a simple proxy that transfers http, tcp and udp packets
+a simple tool that transfers tcp and udp packets' body
 ### usage